 Are the kids listening to audiobooks?

 Audiobooks are great on a long drive or a road trip.
 On a single road trip, we managed to listen to two Harry Potter Books and the Giver.
-The whole time we thought our young kids could care less.
+The whole time we thought weren’t even sure if our kids would listen!

-Depending on your kid’s age, consider choosing shorter audiobooks.
+Depending on your kid’s age, consider choosing shorter story to listen too.
 Sometimes having a smaller one will keep both their and your attention spans.

 Where to find the best Audiobooks?